jay-oswald/SparkyFitness/README.md

 4.  **AI Chatbot - Optional Configuration:**
     To enable the AI Chatbot's full functionality, you will need to configure the necessary API keys within the application's settings after logging in.

+5.  **Initial Application Setup:**
+    After logging into the application, navigate to the settings menu to:
+    *   Add your preferred food providers (e.g., OpenFoodFacts is a free option).
+    *   Adjust your preferences and profile settings.

 ### ⚠️ Known Issues / Beta Features

 The following features are currently in beta and may not have been thoroughly tested.
 Expect potential bugs or incomplete functionality: